-One of the latest editions to Amazon seller KPIs is Inventory performance index.
-This metric determines how well you are managing your inventory and stocking-up products that are in-demand.
-Score ranges from 0 to 1000.
-A score below 350 indicates that your account has issues and you need to improve it.
+One of the latest editions to Amazon seller KPIs is the Inventory performance index.
+This metric determines how well you are managing your inventory and stocking up products that are in demand.
+The score ranges from 0 to 1000.
+A score below 350 indicates that your account has issues, and you need to improve it.
 A score above 400 indicates that your account is performing well.

 You need to monitor your account health to keep an eye on the Amazon inventory dashboard and act upon suggestions that Amazon has to offer.

 Amazon uses Order defect rate to measure sellers’ customer service performance.
 Order defect rate mainly depends on negative feedback left by buyers on the Amazon platform, A-Z claim, and chargeback claim left by buyers.
 In case the claims are fraudulent, Amazon protects the sellers from such fraudulent chargebacks.
 Amazon sets the bar high for this KPI.
 It allows the order defect rate under 1%, past this number, you could face a warning, and the chances are high for your account to get suspended.

 One should target to get the perfect order percentage.
 It means orders are accepted, processed, and fulfilled as they should be.
 You need to track your products in the inventory, packaging, and shipping them to the customer to maintain a perfect order percentage.